Programs for Students

 Global Leadership Passport Program

 This unique student opportunity takes advantage of SJSU's global and cross-cultural co-curricular activities and courses to develop a global mindset and global leadership skills.
-After participating in courses or workshops that help students assess their skill level, they design a personal development plan.
+After participating in courses or workshops that help students assess their skill level, they design a personal development plan (PDP).
 Students earn required passport stamps in global leadership competencies for approved courses, programs, experiences, projects, and e-portfolio reflections.
-Once they earn the requisite number and combination of stamps, they are awarded a stamped passport that explains the program requirements and benefits to prospective employers.
+Once they earn the requisite number and combination of stamps, they are awarded an e-passport that explains the program requirements and benefits to prospective employers.
 The passport demonstrates that students are already trained to work in global organizations.

 Who Can Apply: All SJSU undergraduate and graduate students

-BUS165A Global Leadership: This course, designed for students who want to prepare themselves for global work, provides a basic introduction to global leadership and its development.
+This course, designed for students who want to prepare themselves for global work, provides a basic introduction to global leadership and its development.
 Its primary objective is teaching students to work effectively with people from various cultures.
 The content and skills taught in this course are very important given today's global economy and diverse work force.
 Students are assessed and receive personal feedback on global leadership knowledge, attitudes and behaviors.
 Taught experientially, the course involves hands-on projects and behavioral tests that assess students' leadership progress.
 This is a management elective as well as a required course for the Interdisciplinary Global Leadership & Innovation minor.
 All majors welcome.
-Fall 2011 course meetings on Wednesday evenings 6-8:45 pm in BBC #323.
+This class will be offered in Fall 2014.

 The GLLab Associates program is now also referred to as BUS262B Global Leadership Development.